 This is the first step in starting your blog.
 This is where I purchased my domain.
 Secure your name/brand first!!
 Think about it long and hard and make sure it’s something you want to stick with for a long time.

-This is the host that I use.
-I have been using them for over a year, if you have any issues they are very responsive and helpful over the phone.
+This is the hosting service I use.
+I have been using them for a couple of years, if you have any issues they are very responsive and helpful over the phone.
 Love that part!
 You get to take to a real person!!
 I have nothing but good to say about them.

-This is a relatively new platform.
-I was drawn to this by the control you will have over the theme options.
-You can change fonts, theme setup, footer, colors and tons of other elements that most child themes do not offer very easily from the dashboard.
+Beautiful blog themes.
+You can change the fonts, theme setup, footer, colors and tons of other elements that most child themes do not offer very easily from the dashboard.
 I love it!
-I purchased the theme I am using now, “Carraway” Child Theme that has WordPress Canvas included and already baked in from Angiemakes.com.
-That’s how I have all those great galleries on my front page.
+The theme I am using now is the “Anchored” Theme.

 WordPress.org, Studiopress and the Genesis Platform

 This was my next step in the blogging process.
 I purchased a theme from Studiopress that included the Genesis Platform with WordPress.org.
 The dashboard is flexible in that you have control over the CSS code, depending on the theme options.

 Designing your Pics, Headers, and other Blog Elements

 My camera is a Nikon D5000 DSL.
 It is covered in glue and paint and whatever else I am using at the moment the pics are taken.
 To learn how to use it I took the Craftsy Basics of Digital Photography (w/ Rick Allred) and will be writing about it soon.

 Lindsay Ostrom from Pinch of Yum offers this amazing class.
 Well worth the money spent!
 Lindsay simplifies the DSLR camera settings.
 Even though I have taken other classes before this one by far stands out.
 I never really got what the settings on my camera could actually do until I saw it broken down in this class.
 Love!
 Tasty Food Photography Class